June 14, 2020 at 12:30 PM to 2:30 PM

 |Speaker||Mr. Martin Applebaum|

-This seminar will introduce practical mediation techniques that may be used to defuse emotional reactivity and closed-mindedness and to create a space for dialogue and resolution.
+This webinar will introduce practical mediation techniques that may be used to defuse emotional reactivity and closed-mindedness and to create a space for dialogue and resolution.

 The New York AGD Learning Center Presents